What Cemeteries are open in New Orleans in 2022-2023?

 New Orleans, originally founded as a French colony in 1718, was later given to the Spanish due to the 1763 Treaty of Paris.
 It became a critical port for smuggling aid to the patriots during the Revolutionary War.
 By 1803, New Orleans was returned to the French before Napoleon sold it to Thomas Jefferson as part of the Louisiana Purchase.
 Throughout the 19th century, New Orleans was influenced by many different cultures like French, Spanish, African, and the Caribbean.
 Even today, the influences of these cultures can be found everywhere, from architecture to food to how the dead were buried.

 One of the most notable features in New Orleans cemeteries is the above-ground tombs.
-Unlike other major cities, New Orleans sits near the Mississippi River and has a high-water table.
+The cultural practices of the French and Spanish heavily influenced how the dead were buried.
+You will see similar tombs in Spain, France, Latin America and Puerto Rico.
+Another reason is that New Orleans sits near the Mississippi River and has a high-water table.
 Historically, this made burying the dead a difficult task.
 The graves would often flood.
 To combat this, New Orleans residents built intricate tombs raised above the water table.
 This solution helped combat the flood threats and the problems with digging in the river mud.
-The cultural practices of the French and Spanish initially influenced how the dead were honored.
 As the 19th progressed, cemeteries were planned out like city parks, and people sought to honor their dead with elaborate memorials.
 These unique graves would later become a part of the iconic New Orleans that we see today.
 But two of the most famous New Orleans Cemeteries are closed so, in 2021-2022, if you want to explore these historic cemeteries while in New Orleans, which one’s are open and which can you visit and where do you go?

 Two of the most iconic cemeteries of the city, St. Louis #1, and Lafayette #1, are currently closed to the public.